apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Event-driven callbacks

 ApisCP features a lightweight global serial callback facility called Cardinal.
 This is used internally and not [context-safe](#contextables).

+# API hooks

+API hooks are a simple form of responding to API interaction in the control panel.
+This is covered in detail in [Hooks.md](admin/Hooks.md).

 # Service Definitions